 - apply the principles of procedural fairness and natural justice

 - ensure that other parties to complaints including respondents to complaints, witnesses or third party reporters will also be offered information about and referral to internal and external support services

 - uphold confidentiality and privacy in accordance with legislative requirements and University policy and procedures

 - state that the University will not tolerate victimisation and may take disciplinary action against any person who is found to have victimised another person, whether complainant, respondent or third party, for their involvement in a complaint.

 A student or staff member who has concerns about sexual harassment or sexual assault may make a disclosure or a complaint.

-Students or staff are encouraged to approach specialist staff in QUT’s Equity Department who can listen to concerns, provide support and advice about options, and liaise with other organisational areas if necessary to access assistance.
+Students or staff are encouraged to approach specialist staff in QUT’s Equity and Wellbeing Department who can listen to concerns, provide support and advice about options, and liaise with other organisational areas if necessary to access assistance.

 Any person can make a report to the police or other external agency such as the Queensland Human Rights Commission or the Australian Human Rights Commission at any time.

 Disclosure is an option available under this policy or the related procedures to seek access to support, advice about options, and assistance but where the person is not seeking investigation or other action by the University in relation to the matter.
 Support will be provided to students and staff to make an informed choice about actions they wish to take, if any.